MeeraGanesan/Pacman-AI/README.md

 # Pacman-AI-Part1
 Note: Code is kept private.
+Attributed to UC Berkeley (http://ai.berkeley.edu)

 This project implements various search algorithms that takes Pacman to the goal state.